 Southwest Airlines food

 Long story short, if you want to eat on Southwest Airlines, it behooves you to pack your own meal.
 All you’re going to get on board is a complementary drink and a bag of snack mix.
 And for what it’s worth, even American Airlines beats Southwest when it comes to food (as I pointed out in my in-depth American Airlines vs Southwest comparison).

-Alcohol is available for a fee, and it’ll add up fast if you’re a nervous flyer and you need a buzz to take the edge off.
+Alcohol is available for a fee (unless you splurge for a Business Select upgrade), and it’ll add up fast if you’re a nervous flyer and you need a buzz to take the edge off.

 Just as you would experience on Southwest, you’ll get a complementary drink and a bag of snack mix on JetBlue.